Sri-Likhita-adru/StreamWise/README.md

 ## How I built it

 We built "StreamWise" using Django as our web development framework.
 The personality test is a central component, and it's carefully designed to extract valuable insights about the user.
 OpenAI's ChatGPT is employed to summarize the user's input and facilitate course recommendations.
 The BM25 model enhances our recommendation engine, ensuring that the suggested undergraduate programs align with the user's profile.
-We also integrated an OpenAI API-powered chatbot to provide instant answers to user queries.

 ## Challenges I ran into